Kamalesh-180607/Java-Applicatons/README.md

-The codes have the java applications that i have learned in my 3rd semester in Java Programming. i
+The codes have the java applications that i have learned in my 3rd semester in Java Programming.